 - Purchase Errors – provide rules on typographical errors with purchases, whether its the product, prices, shipping address or quantity of purchase.

-- Third Party Request For Information – provide details of what information are allowed and not allowed to be shared to third party.
+- Third Party Request For Information – provide details of what information are allowed and not allowed to be shared to the third party.

 - Disclaimers/Limitation of Liabilities – give clauses of limitations to set visitors/customers expectation on what you can and cannot do for them regarding damages, risks, lost, etc.